 You choose the percentage of your unitrust’s value that it must pay each year to its income beneficiaries.
 The payment percentage must be at least 5%.
 It may be to your advantage to choose a relatively low payment percentage so that your unitrust’s assets have the best chance to grow.
 If the value of your unitrust grows, so will its payments.
 A payment rate of 5% to 6% is typical.
 Payments are usually made in annual, semiannual, or quarterly installments.

 You can include special payment provisions in your unitrust that make it a good way to give debt-free real estate or other illiquid assets that may take time to sell.
 In this situation, you can limit your unitrust's payments to its net income or its unitrust percentage, whichever is less.
-This way, your trustee can take whatever time is necessary to sell your assets at a fair price.
+This way, your trustee can take the time necessary to sell your assets at a fair price.
 If your unitrust's net income is less than its unitrust percentage during this time, then it will distribute its net income only.
 This "net income" limitation can last for the entire term of your unitrust or just until a specific event occurs, such as the sale of your gift asset.

 Who can receive payments?